aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EPUB to PS" h2="Render EPUB to PS within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+EPUB is a popular file format for e-books, which is widely used for digital publications.
+It is an open standard format that is supported by many e-book readers.
+However, some applications may not support EPUB format, and in such cases, it is necessary to convert EPUB to other file formats.
+PostScript (PS) is a page description language used to describe the appearance of a printed page.
+It is a popular format for printing documents, and is supported by many applications.
+Therefore, it is often necessary to convert EPUB to PS.

+<h2>How Aspose.Total helps for epub to ps conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert EPUB to PS in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert EPUB file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to PS.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to easily convert EPUB to PS in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert EPUB file format to DOC.
+This API provides a wide range of features for manipulating PDF documents, such as creating, editing, converting, and printing PDF documents.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to PS.
+This API provides a comprehensive set of features for creating, editing, and converting Word documents.

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert EPUB to PS.
+It provides a wide range of features for manipulating PDF documents, as well as a comprehensive set of features for creating, editing, and converting Word documents.
+With Aspose.Total for C++, you can easily convert EPUB to PS in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}